 PPC Management Checklist – Excel Formatted

-Our PPC checklist will help you stay more organized, fix issues you may have overlooked while adding more consistency to your PPC oversight.
+Our PPC checklist will help you stay more organized and fix issues you may have overlooked while adding more consistency to your PPC oversight.
 This PPC checklist developed by our agency is perfect for a wide variety of business types, which includes the following:

-• In-house for a company managing their PPC,.
+• In-house for a company managing their PPC campaigns

-• Own your own business and feel confident enough to manage your own PPC.
+• Business owners who feel confident enough to manage your own PPC.

-• Manager who has a PPC specialist reporting directly to them.
+• Managers who have a PPC specialists reporting directly to them.

-Our team of PPC experts uses this checklist for our clients across all verticals.
+Our PPC experts use this checklist for our clients across all verticals.
 Whether a client has $500 per month in ad spend or $500,000, this checklist can work great for different sized businesses.
 This can be used as a daily, weekly or monthly checklist, depending on the needs of the business you are managing.

-In addition to the checklist above, I recorded a video that can be shared with the person or team who will be using this checklist.
-I also provided extensive detail into the importance of each item on this checklist.
+In addition to the checklist above, I recorded a video that goes into more detailed explanation of what it entails.
+I also provide extensive detail about the importance of each item on this checklist.
 If you are managing the day-to-day operations of PPC, you are likely already aware why each item is important (but a reminder won’t hurt).
 If you are in a management or ownership position overseeing someone else and want to make sure they are doing a good job with PPC management, this will hold them accountable while better informing you as to why each item on this checklist is so important.

 Objective